Contact Information

 Biography

-GARNET C. BUTCHART is Associate Professor of Communication and Rhetorical Studies at Duquesne University.
+Dr. Butchart is an Associate Professor of Communication and Rhetorical Studies at Duquesne University.
 He specializes in communication theory and philosophy, media and cultural studies.
 He is the author of Embodiment, Relation, Community: A Continental Philosophy of Communication (Pennsylvania State University Press) and co-editor of Philosophy of Communication (MIT Press).
-His research appears in journals such as Communication Theory, Journal of Communication, Social Semiotics, Visual Communication, Journal of Media Ethics, and others.
-His research has received awards from divisions of the National Communication Association, including Article of the Year (three times), Book of the Year (twice), and multiple "Top Paper" awards.
+His research appears in journals such as Communication Theory, Journal of Communication, Social Semiotics, Visual Communication, Journal of Media Ethics, and elsewhere.
+His research is recognized nationally with awards for Distinguished Book, Distinguished Journal Article (three times), and Distinguished Edited Book from the Philosophy of Communication Division of the National Communication Association.
+He is a Fellow of the International Communicology Institute and has lectured at the Jerusalem Center for Ethics.

 Education